-Fortunately, the question isn’t simply a matter of adopting flash or falling behind.
-And the hard disk drives (HDDs) long used by enterprises to store vast quantities of data aren’t suddenly obsolete.
-Instead, flash technologies can be applied as complementary to existing HDD investments to help enterprises get the most out of their data, and new technologies are emerging to do this in a cost-effective manner.
+Of course, the question isn’t simply a matter of adopting flash or falling behind.
+And the hard disk drives used by enterprises to store vast quantities of data remain crucial.
+Flash technologies can be applied as complementary to existing HDD investments to help enterprises get the most out of their data, and new technologies are emerging to do this in a cost-effective manner.

 Case in point: At Seagate, we’re introducing two new additions to our RealStor™ lineup with the RealStor 5 series of all-flash storage and hybrid arrays, giving businesses the kind of high-performance storage that has previously only been accessible to larger data centers—now at an affordable price.

 Here’s some market context from Eric Burgener, a storage research director at IDC: